I can focus more time on analysis instead of creation. I'm getting out of data collection and into the strategy game.

 A unique business model made budgeting difficult

 SmugMug is more than a SaaS company: photographers can also run their businesses on the platform.
-This means SmugMug also supports them with physical merchandising (like prints on a variety of physical mediums and gift sales), as well as an advertising marketplace.
+SmugMug also supports them with physical merchandising (like prints on various physical mediums and gift sales) and an advertising marketplace.

 This hybrid business model made Stephanie's reporting, analysis, and strategic planning work more complicated than had SmugMug been pure SaaS.
-She knew that she needed an FP&A tool that was customizable for their unique business model.
+Stephanie knew she needed an FP&A tool that was customizable for their unique business model.

 SmugMug had also recently acquired Flickr, an online community for photographers.
 The two companies had different business models, which made the budgeting process extremely complex.

 Cube gives structure to a dynamic, growing, and changing business.
 "We have specific requirements and changing OKRs every quarter," Stephanie said.
 "We needed something that was automated but also designed for our current needs."